ttscoff/bt-svg-viewer/wp-svg-viewer/readme.txt

 == Upgrade Notice ==

-= 1.0.7 =
+= 1.1.0 =
-Update to 1.0.7 to gain clearer button color aliases, refreshed preset guidance, and the latest bundled documentation.
+Update to 1.1.0 for animated cursor-focused zoom, drag-pan refinements, and new pan/zoom interaction options with built-in user guidance.